pearlchen/getting-started-guides/connectivity/ethernet_over_usb/mac.md

 # Set Up Ethernet over USB - Mac

+When you are in a busy or restricted network environment, connect to the Intel® Edison using the device mode micro-USB cable and a virtual Ethernet connection known as "Ethernet over USB".
+Ethernet over USB uses the RNDIS protocol.

 This document will guide you through obtaining an IP address for the Intel® Edison in order to program your board offline using the Intel® IoT Developer Kit IDEs.

-When you are in a busy or restricted network environment, connect to the Intel® Edison using the device mode micro-USB cable and a virtual ethernet connection known as "Ethernet over USB".
-Ethernet over USB uses the RNDIS protocol.

 ---